Careers Education & Post-16

 There has never been a time when careers education has been as important for young people as it is today.
 The landscape of education, training and employment opportunities is more complex and more challenging than ever before.

-Careers Information Advice and Guidance enables our students to progress through learning and into work.
+Careers Education, Information, Advice and Guidance (CEAIG) enables our students to progress through learning and in to work.
 All students have to make important choices during their time at school.
 We have therefore developed a varied careers and work-related programme that will allow our students to understand and develop the qualities, attitudes and skills needed for life and work.

 Students and their parents have access to a range of support allowing them to learn about the local labour market requirements and future career paths.